 The Grayton Beach Municipal Parking Facility is located at 1505 S. Co.
 Hwy.
 283. This 1,700 square foot multi-level transit facility will have 204 parking spaces with dedicated ADA, electric car, LSV, and bicycle parking areas, as well as restrooms, public transportation facilities and connectivity to the multi-use path.
 STATUS: Construction began in March 2024 and is expected to be completed in May 2025.

 The 393 Municipal Parking Facility is located at 1668 S. Co.
 Hwy.
-393, approximately ¼ mile from the Ed Walline Regional Beach Access.
+393, approximately 1/4 mile from the Ed Walline Regional Beach Access.
 It will contain 74 parking spaces with dedicated parking for ADA, LSV, bicycles and a 1,300 square foot transit building with a restroom facility.
-STATUS: The project began in March 2024 and is expected to be completed in Summer 2025.
+STATUS: The project began in March 2024 and is expected to be completed in late Summer 2025.

 Seagrove RBA, our newest regional beach access, is located in the heart of Seagrove.
 This project includes parking with dedicated spaces for standard vehicles, ADA, bicycles, a 1,011 square foot restroom facility, handicap-accessible dune walkover and connectivity to the multi-use path.
 STATUS: Construction began in July 2024 and is expected to be completed this fall.